paserafim/angular-phpMysql/README.md

 # Angulardatatables

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0. and uses PHP/MySQL backend to provide some data to the datatable.

 ## Development server